- Height 10 years: 3m-5m / 10ft-16ft

-Sorbus japonica is one of the less well-known Rowan species.
+Sorbus japonica is one of the less well-known Rowan species, and arguably belongs with the Whitebeams.
 It is grown mainly for its attractive upright appearance, and good autumn colours.

 The leaves are particularly attractive.
 They are deeply veined, bright green, with serrated edges, and have a downy appearance when young.

 The small white flowers appear in late spring.